hankdesu/react-hooks-calendar/README.md

 Use react hooks to implement a simple calendar.

+Requirement

+`
+nodejs npm
+`

-Just clone it and run script `npm start`
+After install requirement, just clone it run `npm install` and `npm start` should be work, hope you enjoy it.